felixfontein/ansible-acme/docs/docsite/rst/acme_certificate_role.rst

 - ``acme_certificate_renewal_on_remaining_days``: Only renew the certificate if it does not yet exist, or expires in less than the given amount of days.
 - ``acme_certificate_verify_auth``: Only check whether credentials have been provided for DNS provider as role arguments when this is ``true`` (default).
 - ``acme_certificate_dns_servers`` and ``acme_certificate_dns_propagation_timeout``: Configure the DNS servers and the timeout for checking DNS record propagation.
+- ``acme_certificate_profile``: Select the ACME profile to request for the new certificate.
+The available profiles depend on the CA and should be documented by the CA.

 Selecting which root to use with Let's Encrypt
 ----------------------------------------------